nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - **Parameters:**
     - `n/NAME`: The supplier's name.
 This has to be alphanumerical.
     - `p/PHONE_NUMBER`: The supplier's phone number.
 This has to be unique in the contacts list and have more than 3 digits.
-    - `s/INGREDIENTS_SUPPLIED`: (Optional) List of ingredients supplied, comma separated
+    - `s/INGREDIENTS_SUPPLIED`: (Optional) List of ingredients supplied, comma separated.
+This must exist in the catalogue.
     - `e/EMAIL`: (Optional) The supplier's email address.
     - `a/ADDRESS`: (Optional) The supplier's address.
     - `t/TAG`: (Optional) Tags for additional supplier information.
 Only a single word can be used as a tag.
 Can have multiple prefixes.